Blair Castle Oldest Whisky? It's Marketing, Not Science

 WhiskyAuctioneer’s announcement started off on the right foot, using the word “belief” to describe the dating.
 Beliefs are opinions.
 Feelings.
 Anyone is free to believe anything.

-But the “belief” sounded scientifically proven, or at least strongly backed, with details like “...authentication of the whisky by the Scottish Universities Environmental Research Centre via carbon dating supports its early 19th century origin.”
+But the “belief” sounded scientifically proven with details like “...authentication of the whisky by the Scottish Universities Environmental Research Centre via carbon dating supports its early 19th century origin.”

 Excerpt from WhiskyAuctiioneer web announcement as it appeared September 27 2023